JimothyJohn/LEDServer/QUICKSTART.md

 user@host:<LEDServer>$ pio run -t upload
 ```

-Use access point LEDSetup to connect the ESP32 to your Wi-Fi then finalize your platform.ini configuration
+Go to your phone/PC's Wi-Fi settings and use access point "LEDSetup" to connect the ESP32 to your Wi-Fi, then finalize your [`platform.ini`](platform.ini) configuration

 ```ini
 # Leave as comments in case you need to troubleshoot